Summary

 You will act as moderator during the debates to keep students confined to the time limits set.
 Explain to students the format and the time allotted for each portion of the debate.
 You may want to show them sample debates via video clips to prepare them to review this.

-During the debate the rest of the class will serve as the jury and will evaluate the arguments based on the rubric you will hand out.
+Tell students that during the debate the rest of the class will serve as the jury and will evaluate the arguments based on the rubric you will provide.

+Transition to slide 12.
 Have students work with their team to prepare for the presentation of the case.
-Hand out the Case Preparation Notes Student Handout (see Teacher Instructions and Guidelines are included on the Case Preparation Notes Teacher Handout).
+Pass out the Case Preparation Notes handout.
+Use the attached Case Preparation Notes - Teacher’s Guide to help you facilitate this part of the lesson.

-Have students prepare their opening and closing statements as well as constructing an opening and closing statement for the opposition.
-They will use the statement they prepared for the opposition to help prepare and anticipate the argument that will be constructed against them.
+Have students prepare their opening and closing statements and then construct an opening and closing statement for the opposition.
+They will use the statement they created for the opposition to help prepare and anticipate the argument that will be constructed against them.

-Have students list the 5 main points for their argument, including claims and citing evidence, as well as the opposition’s argument.
+Then, have students list the five main points for their argument, including claims and citing evidence, and the opposition’s argument.
 Students will also need to begin to compose a rebuttal to the opposition’s argument and construct questions they will use during the debate to either strengthen their argument or weaken the opposition’s argument.

 Extend